 - Have the conversation later.
 Not all decisions must be made right away, and in fact, some require extensive processing.
 Saying, “This conversation is important to me, but I need more time to think about it first,” is more empowered, authentic and honest than saying, “Maybe.”

 - Get support before you have the conversation.
 You might benefit from support to get clear on what you really want, and how to express it effectively.
 “Clean Talk” is one of many methods we use in breakthrough coaching to get to the heart of the matter in a way that respects everyone involved.
 We also invest a lot of time tuning in to our deepest feelings and needs to make powerful decisions.
 Note: If you’d like to learn more about how Clean Talk can help you get clear about “yes” and “no,” visit Crush Your Career Communication Bootcamp.

 These strategies and others can help you to become more authentic in your everyday life.
 This is a courageous process.
 The good news is that with practice, showing up with authenticity becomes effortless.
 Just as a free-throw becomes an autopilot activity for a professional basketball player, executing empowered, aligned decision-making can become second nature for you.
 You may not always sink the shot, but the process becomes easier with practice.

 Complimentary Breakthrough Consultation

-I’d love to visit with you to discuss how breakthrough coaching can help you grow in your authenticity and live from empowered, aligned intent.
+I’d love to visit with you to discuss how breakthrough coaching can help you become more authentic and live from empowered, aligned intent.
 I offer a complimentary online Engaging Breakthrough consultation via Zoom.